exfinen/mpc-demo-infra/mpc_demo_infra/client_cli/docker/README.md

 ./build.sh
 ```

-Run the script with your details:
+Run the script with your details.
+Please make sure the ETH address is correct to receive the prizes.
+It will take several minutes to run.
 ```bash
 ./share-data.sh <eth-address> <binance-api-key> <binance-api-secret>